iifl-logo

 2. AUDIT COMMITTEE

-An Audit Committee is in existence in accordance with the provisions of Section 177 of the Companies Act, 2013.
+The Audit Committee of the Board is constituted in conformity with the provisions of Section 177 of the Companies Act, 2013.
 The details, including the composition of the Audit Committee, terms of reference, attendance etc., are provided in the Corporate Governance Report, which is a part of this Annual Report.
 The Board has accepted all the recommendations of the Audit Committee and hence, there is no further explanation to be provided for in the Directors Report.

 3. NOMINATION AND REMUNERATION COMMITTEE

-A Nomination and Remuneration Committee is in existence in accordance with the provisions of sub-section (1) of Section 178 of the Companies Act, 2013.
+The Nomination and Remuneration Committee of Board is constituted in conformity with the provisions of sub-section (1) of Section 178 of the Companies Act, 2013.
 The details, including the composition of the Nomination and Remuneration Committee, terms of reference, attendance etc., are provided in the Corporate Governance Report, which is a part of this Annual Report.

 4. STAKEHOLDERS RELATIONSHIP COMMITTEE